 7. LPS is the highest academically achieving school district in the Denver metro area, ranked #1 in achievement in reading, writing, and math as measured by state assessment tests.

-8. LPS is the only Denver metro area school district to be Accredited with Distinction four years in a row!
+8. LPS is the only Denver metro area school district to be Accredited with Distinction five years in a row!
 This is the highest academic accreditation rating given by the Colorado Department of Education.
 Only the top 10 percent of school districts in Colorado are Accredited with Distinction.

 9. LPS leads the rest of the country in 21st century learning.
 More than 15,000 computers, laptops, and netbooks are in use by students and staff in LPS.
 LPS offers one-to-one computing learning environments in all 5th grades and in all language arts classes Grades 6 through 10.
 LPS teachers are known internationally for their use of instructional technology.
 LPS students consistently win state and national competitions in Science, Technology, Engineering, and Math (STEM).